Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - Is jmp always 3 words?
 - For immediate EA and absolute EA, should we remove the left side zeros when printing or not?
 - Is it okay that i have a line when I wait for the user to continue or not?
+- Can I use Github's wiki?
+- I don't understand how learning assembly makes my code perform better.
+- can I use github's wiki?